Skip to main content

 Biography

-2. The global landscapes of ADHD and youth mental health through a long-term project on the ADHD diagnosis, treatment, and social history in Portugal, and in the global context, charting wider social, ethical and digital trends.
-You can read some of my work in Portuguese and French, and explore the book Global Perspectives on ADHD (Johns Hopkins UP).
+3. The social lives of ADHD and youth mental health in global perspective.
+I examine the social lives of ADHD diagnosis, treatment, and history in Portugal and Southern Europe, as well as in the global context, charting wider cultural, ethical and digital reconfigurations of attention, care, and neurodivergent experience.
+You can read some of my work in Portuguese and French, and explore the book Global Perspectives on ADHD (Johns Hopkins U. Press).
+Funded by the Wenner-Gren and the Portuguese Science & Technology Foundations; awarded the Fonds de Recherche Quebec Rising Star Prize and the KCL Elsevier Prize for Outstanding PhD Thesis.

 Publications